geoserver/geoserver.github.io/bin/README.md

 A post is generated to standard out for your review.

-* The header information should be correct, picking up your user name from git global config
+* The header information should be correct, picking up your user name from git global config.

-* Check the included release notes
+* Check the included release notes.

-* Edit ``bin/templates/aboutXXX.md`` to list any new features for the about section
+* Edit ``bin/templates/aboutXXX.md`` to list any new features for the about section.

+  At the start of a new series (milestone or release candidate) a new template will be needed.
+You can create a new template by copying the previous example.

 * Force a security vulnerability section with ``--security`` (although this will be added if any issues with component ``Vulnerability`` are included in the release)

 * Announcement text based on version, use ``--override stable`` or ``--override maintenance`` if the guess was incorrect

 Generate to a file using the date supplied by Jira: